 Not all rooms have balconies

-This five-star property ideally situated at the base of Ajax and within close proximity of all that Aspen has to offer is anything but undiscovered.
-Still, its popularity among well-heeled travelers and even celebrities is deserved.
-It’s ski-in, ski-out access makes a winter honeymoon a no-brainer, particularly when you factor in the property’s myriad other attributes, like staff’s unpacking (and packing) services, turn-down service, and June Jacobs Bath & Beauty Products.
+Its ski-in, ski-out access makes a winter honeymoon a no-brainer, particularly when you factor in the property’s myriad other attributes, like staff’s unpacking (and packing) services, turn-down service, and June Jacobs Bath & Beauty Products.

-The Little Nell has just 92 rooms, all of them sumptuous and simply stunning, thanks, in part, to a 2017 redesign by New York-based luxury design firm Champalimaud Design.
 All rooms have gas log fireplaces and most have balconies, which practically beg for Champagne toasts and happily married selfies.
-The Champagne will cost extra, but the mini bars snacks are complimentary and refreshed once per day.
+The Champagne will cost extra, but the mini bar snacks are complimentary and refreshed once per day.

 Best Boutique : Halcyon